 The patterns of nature observed thousands of years ago pointed to the realisation of an underlying, cyclical flow of energy: the Five Elements – Wood, Fire, Earth, Metal and Water.
-Each element is found in every living being and by understanding the relationships of the Elements can discover and treat the imbalance within the body; the root of a person’s illness, restoring health to the body, mind and spirit.
+Each element is found in every living being and by understanding the relationships of the Elements we can discover and treat the imbalance within the body; the root of a person’s illness, restoring health to the body, mind and spirit.

 The ears are a micro-system of meridians and have about 200 acu-points relating to all parts of the body and can therefore be used to treat many conditions from insomnia and anxiety to hay fever and even addiction.

-Most of my patients leave with a tourmaline ear seed, which I put on an acu-point relevant to them, this helps prolong and enhance the treatment effect.
+Most of my patients leave with a 'tourmaline ear seed', which I put on an acu-point relevant to them, this helps prolong and enhance the treatment effect.

 Combining aromatherapy, guasha, tuina and acupuncture, East Asian facials have been around for thousands of years to help combat the signs of ageing, various skin conditions and reduce visible tension thereby improving general health and enhancing the natural lustre of the skin.